 6. Decaf Coffee

-For a healthy pregnancy, doctors recommend no more than 200 milligrams of coffee per day, which is about one regular-strength cup of coffee.
+For a healthy pregnancy, doctors recommend no more than 200 milligrams of caffeine per day, which is about two, 6-ounces cups of coffee.

 In large amounts, the caffeine in coffee and other caffeinated beverages can cause a rapid heart in your baby as it passes through the placenta.

-While it’ll still be metabolized, this process takes up to three times as long in an unborn baby.
-There’s just not enough information out there about what that means long term to make guzzling pots of coffee worth it.
+While caffeine will be metabolized, this process takes up to three times as long in an unborn baby.
+There’s just not enough information out there about what that means long-term to make guzzling pots of coffee worth it.